Steroid: Rings and functional groups

-Steroids are named after the steroid cholesterol which was first described in gall stones from Ancient Greek chole- 'bile' and stereos 'solid'.
+Steroids are named after the sterol cholesterol which was first described in gall stones from Ancient Greek chole- 'bile' and stereos 'solid'.

 Gonane, also known as steran or cyclopentanoperhydrophenanthrene, the nucleus of all steroids and sterols, is composed of seventeen carbon atoms in carbon-carbon bonds forming four fused rings in a three-dimensional shape.
 The three cyclohexane rings (A, B, and C in the first illustration) form the skeleton of a perhydro derivative of phenanthrene.
 The D ring has a cyclopentane structure.
 When the two methyl groups and eight carbon side chains (at C-17, as shown for cholesterol) are present, the steroid is said to have a cholestane framework.
 The two common 5α and 5β stereoisomeric forms of steroids exist because of differences in the side of the largely planar ring system where the hydrogen (H) atom at carbon-5 is attached, which results in a change in steroid A-ring conformation.
 Isomerisation at the C-21 side chain produces a parallel series of compounds, referred to as isosteroids.